 Research from Consumer Goods Technology suggests that there is only a 50/50 chance that any given trade promotion will be successful.
 Most companies surveyed by CGT figure that their trade promotions are effective less than half of the time – likely because many appear to be missing out on innovative trade management technology opportunities.
 According to the POI, only 21% of CPG manufacturers are truly satisfied with their ability to manage promotions.

 Today, as you have no doubt heard, it’s all about big data.
 Effective TPM relies on the skillful use of available tools and techniques for the collection and analysis of data.
 In addition to acknowledging the power of data and the need for the right tools,

 it’s important for foodservice manufacturers to understand the crucial need for alignment across all departments

 You have the data to make smarter trade investment decisions

 …but it’s sliced off across departments, systems and files so that you can’t easily access the insights you need to make your promotions successful.
-Manufacturers have a hurdle to jump: align internal data sources using a centralized trade management application.

 Imagine all your company’s trade promotion and spend data is consolidated so that you can see outliers, trends and cause and effect across data sets.
 Imagine how straightforward it would be to improve your business’s strategies, effectively plan promotions, execute new marketing campaigns, and boost sales.